kristosh/Essentials-of-Machine-Learning/mathintro.md

 Now back to the MNIST dataset.
 We can actually place all the labels for each image in a single vector $\mathbf{t} \in {\(0, 1, 2, ..., 9\)}^{70000}$.

+### Task example: linear classifier

 A simple approach to create our first classifier (our machine learning model) is as follows:

-- Introduce some parameters (we can call them also variables) $\mathbf{w}$.
+- Introduce some parameters (we can call them also variables or `weights`) $\mathbf{w}$.
-- Then, we simply :) need to tune these parameters in such a way that each time that we will have an observation $\mathbf{x}^{\prime}$ if we multiply (by using the `inner product` discussed before) with parameters $\mathbf{w}$ the output should be a numerical value that will represent the digit that the input observation contains.
+- Then, we simply :) need to tune these parameters in such a way that each time that we will have a new observation $\mathbf{x}^{\prime}$ that contains a handwritten digit (that we do not know beforehand its `label`)
+- if we multiply this new instance (by using the `inner product` discussed before) with parameters $\mathbf{w}$ the output should be a numerical value that will represent the digit that the input observation contains.

 $$y = \mathbf{w} \cdot  \mathbf{x}^{\prime}$$

-of a bit more advanced way is to use some non-linear function $f$ or our choice:

-$$y =  f(\mathbf{w} \cdot  \mathbf{x}^{\prime}) \in \mathbb{R}$$

-In the lecture on classification, SVM and Neural Networks we will learn more on this.
-Thus, if the input image looks as follows:
+Now the whole point of tuning the parameters $\mathbf{w}$ is to that $y$ should be always as close as possible to the desired digit value.

+For instance if we do have as our new observation the following digit $\mathbf{x}'$:

 <p align="center">
   <img src="images/nine.png" alt="Sublime's custom image"/>
 </p>

-which then, we place each row of pixels next to each other and we finally we can have a vector that looks as follows (note this is a part of the final vector and not full vector):
+the first thing to do is that we place each row of pixels next to each other and we finally we can have a vector that looks as follows (note this is a part of the final vector and not full vector):

 <p align="center">
   <img src="images/mnist2.png" alt="Sublime's custom image"/>
 </p>

-Then, the output of the ML model should be something like $y \approx 9$ or some other value that codifies this specific digit.
-Not that we can have instead of a scalar a vector as an output.
+Then, the output of the ML model should be something like $y = \mathbf{w} \cdot \mathbf{x}' \approx 9$ or some other value that codifies this specific digit.

+Note that we can have instead of a scalar a vector as an output.
 This vector could be $\mathbf{y} \in \mathbb{R}^{9}$ where each dimensionality represents each of the desired digits.
 In this case, we should replace $\mathbf{w}$ with a matrix.
 But for now, we will stick to the simple case of the scalar output.

+### Tuning phase for the parameters (training phase)

 It is important of course to figure out a good way to tune the parameters $\mathbf{w}$ in such a way that the above classification task will be resolved.
 The process of tuning these parameters is called in machine learning `training` or `learning` process.

+To introduce this process we will introduce a very simplistic example that works as a basis to understand the whole process.
+During the lecture we will analyze more detailed approaches that work in reality.
+For now, we will stick with a simplistic blueprint for performing linear classification.

+Firstly, we will make a simplistic hypothesis that our data are linearly separable which means that there is a line or a surface plane in multi-dimensional space that could separate each different class of the problem.

-A gentle introduction on this process is as follows: Firstly, we want to perform a simple linear operation between the data in the dataset and the introduced parameters $\mathbf{w}$.
+This should be done by just performing a simple linear operation between the data in the dataset and the introduced parameters $\mathbf{w}$.
 For example we can consider the following:

 $$\mathbf{y} = \mathbf{X} \cdot \mathbf{w}$$

-or

-$$\mathbf{y} = f(\mathbf{X} \cdot \mathbf{w})$$

-Now a very good question is the following: `how can we set meaningful values to parameters` $\mathbf{w}$?.
+Now a very good question is the following: `how can we engineer meaningful values to these parameters` $\mathbf{w}$?.

+- First thing first, is to access in a dataset of handwriting images (MNIST) that contains some annotation or label describing whats the digit representation of its image.
+- Each image $\mathbf{x}_i$ contains a label $t_i$.
+- We can split this dataset into two sets: training and test set.
+The training set we will make it use during the training phase that we will tune the parameters of the model
+- The test set we will use it at the end to evaluate the performance of our new model.

+Having prepared our data now we can proceed in the so-called training process, which looks usually as follows (note that this is a very simplistic example):

-- We can start by setting these parameters randomly.
-Then we can calculate the output vector $\mathbf{y}$.
+- We start by tuning these parameters $\mathbf{w}$ randomly.
+Having done that, now, we can calculate the output $\mathbf{y}$.
-- This vector represents now the predictions of the model during the `training process`.
-- However, given that we initialize the parameters $\mathbf{w}$ randomly there is not any quarantee that the values $\mathbf{y}$ could represent the MNIST digits.
-At the same time, we already know what this vector should be and this is the annotations that are stored and place in vector $\mathbf{t}$.
+- However, given that we initialize the parameters $\mathbf{w}$ randomly there is not any quarantee that the values $\mathbf{y}$ could codify meaningful MNIST digits.
+- Meanwhile, we already know how this output should be which is actually the annotations that are stored and place in the label $\mathbf{t}$.
 - We should thus find a way to measure the distance between the predictions $\mathbf{y}$ and the annotations $\mathbf{t}$ and then update the values of $\mathbf{w}$ in a way that this distance between the two vectors is minimized.
-- Why not using the distance metrics that we discuss before and measure the divergence between output and desired output?
+- And why not using the distance metrics that we discuss before and measure the divergence between output and desired output?
+- In this way, we can measure the total error between the model output and the real labels.
+This is called alternative loss function or error function.
+- Then we can use this loss output as a compass to modify our parameters $\mathbf{w}$ and direct them towards minimizing this entity.
+After all, we want to minimize this distance between correct label and the predicted values.
+- Throughout this course, we will check several key ways of tuning our parameters given this error calculation.

 Hooray, we have just given a simple explanation of how classification and supervised learning works in Machine Learning.